SPRITAM® Important Safety Information

 Administration

-Alternately, add whole SPRITAM tablet(s) to a small volume of liquid in a cup and swirl gently.
-Swallow right after the tablet(s) disintegrate.
-If there is any medicine left in the cup, rinse with a small volume of liquid, swirl and swallow the remaining contents.
+Alternately, patients can add whole SPRITAM tablet(s) to a small volume of liquid in a cup, swirl gently and swallow immediately after the tablet(s) disintegrate.
+If there is any medicine left in the cup, instruct patients to rinse with a small volume of liquid, swirl and swallow the remaining contents.

 Manufactured by Aprecia Pharmaceuticals, LLC, Blue Ash, OH 45242 USA Distributed by Prasco, LLC, Mason, OH 45040 USA